Global-Uni-Fair-Feb-Mar-25-SI-Global-B-480x240.gif

 In New Zealand, tertiary study options include universities, institutes of technology and polytechnics (ITPs), and private training establishments (PTEs).

-Qualifications obtained through tertiary study in New Zealand are featured on the NZQF.
-The NZQF has 10 levels, from secondary school qualifications (NCEA) to doctoral degrees.
-Each qualification meets high-quality standards set by the New Zealand Qualifications Authority.
+Qualifications obtained through tertiary study in New Zealand are listed on the NZQF.
+The framework ensures all qualifications meet high-quality standards set by the New Zealand Qualifications Authority (NZQA), ensuring international recognition and trust in New Zealand's education system.

 Grading System